-In IBM Networking OS 7.7, consider the following when configuring Fibre Channel on the CN4093:
+In IBM Networking OS 7.8, consider the following when configuring Fibre Channel on the CN4093:

 - Up to 12 Fibre Channel networks (on separate VLANs) are supported. - Only one Fibre Channel VLAN can operate in full fabric mode at any given time.
 All others can operate as NPV gateways. - Only IBM Omni Ports (EXT11-EXT22) can be placed in Fibre Channel mode.
 All other ports operate in Ethernet mode, which may participate in Fibre Channel networks as FCoE nodes. - At least one IBM Omni Port is required to operate in Fibre Channel mode in each Fibre Channel VLAN. - Zones and zonesets apply only to a VLAN in full fabric mode.
 Up to 4 zonesets may be configured, but only 1 can be active at any given time.
-The CN4093 supports up the 64 zones per zoneset, each with up to 20 member devices. - In a stack setup, the full fabric mode or NPV gateway mode is bound to a single switch, as determined by the external FC ports in the VLAN.
+The CN4093 supports up the 64 zones per zoneset, each with up to 20 member devices.
+However, when an FC alias is used, only 10 devices can be members of a zone. - In a stack setup, the full fabric mode or NPV gateway mode is bound to a single switch, as determined by the external FC ports in the VLAN.
 All FC ports belonging to a Fibre Channel VLAN must be part of the same switch.
 Both full fabric mode and NPV mode can be configured on the Master as well as the Backup switch.
-For details on configuring a stack, see Chapter 13, "Stacking".
+For details on configuring a stack, see Chapter 14, "Stacking".